-I visited South Greenland in July 2017, spending two weeks hiking around Narsaq, Igaliku, Sillisit, Qassiarsuk and Narsarsuaq.
+I visited South Greenland in July 2017, spending two weeks hiking around Narsaq, Igaliku, Sillisit, Qassiarsuk, and Narsarsuaq.
 This gave me plenty of time to become accustomed to the almost complete lack of trees and the joys of walking through Arctic tundra vegetation.

 There was plenty of grass – South Greenland is sheep country after all.

-But also a lot of other ground cover that ranged from ankle-depth to hip-height, and made hiking a little challenging at times when you couldn’t actually see where to put your feet (there are few actual trails in Greenland).
+But also a lot of other ground covers that ranged from ankle-depth to hip-height, and made hiking a little challenging at times when you couldn’t actually see where to put your feet (there are few actual trails in Greenland).

 Where to see wildflowers near Narsarsuaq